gnosygnu/xowa/README.md

         * <code>--root_dir /xowa/ --show_license n --show_args n</code>

 ## License
-XOWA is released under the AGPLv3 license.
+XOWA is licensed under the terms of the General Public License (GPL) Version 3, or alternatively under the terms of the Apache License Version 2.0.

 See LICENSE.txt for more information.